2022 Yamaha Aerox 155 road test review: A bike disguised as scooter

 Yamaha Aerox 155 is basically a scooter that uses the tried and tested technology from YZF-R15.

 The scooter market comprises a big chunk of the overall two-wheeler industry in India.
-Also, the ever-evolving buying preferences and behaviour of Indian customers have made scooters more so important for OEMs than ever.
-A recent shift has also been recorded in the entry-level segment that indicates that more buyers now plan to invest in scooters than bikes, of course, thanks to the varied options available there are more choices to pick from.
+Also, the ever-evolving buyer preferences and behaviour of Indian customers have made scooters more important for OEMs than ever.
+A recent shift has also been recorded in the entry-level segment that indicates that more buyers now plan to invest in scooters than bikes, of course, thanks to the varied options available.

 A bold move: